G-Research/ParquetSharp/docs/Arrow.md

 writer.WriteRecordBatch(recordBatch, chunkSize: 1024);
 ```

-Calling `WriteRecordBatch` always starts a new row group, but you can also write
+Calling `WriteRecordBatch` always starts a new row group, but since ParquetSharp 15.0.0,
-buffered record batches, so that multiple batches may be written to the same row group:
+you can also write buffered record batches,
+so that multiple batches may be written to the same row group:

 ```csharp
 writer.WriteBufferedRecordBatch(recordBatch);